Channel Metrics vs. Content Metrics in Measure

 Because channel metrics show data from all posts to a channel, and not just those published during the selected date range, you might expect your channel-level results to be higher than your content-level results.
 However, often the opposite is true.

 Please bear in mind that channel data may be pulled from more posts, but also from a shorter time period.
-Content data is pulled from fewer posts but a longer time period.
+Content data is pulled from fewer posts, but a longer time period.

 Was this article helpful?